 I have lots of good holiday recipes with pecans and instead of hours of shelling, I turn to my father-in-law Rusty (aka, Pa).
 Over the last several years he's picked up thousands of pecans from neighbors up in Weatherford and shells them as kind of a hobby.

-From looking at the original recipe's picture of this praline fudge I was expecting more of a shiny fudgy texture, but they came out as a thick, creamy and firm praline.
+From looking at the original recipe's picture of this Soft Praline Fudge, I was expecting more of a shiny fudgy texture, but they came out as a thick, creamy and firm praline.
 I prefer this over the sugary crunchy pralines from my childhood - they were too grainy and sugary for me.

 - 12 oz evaporated milk

-- 1 1/2 C sugar
+- 1 ½ C sugar

-- 1/4 C butter
+- ¼ C butter

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 1 1/2 C pecans, coarsely chopped
+- 1 ½ C pecans, coarsely chopped

-Mix the milk and sugar in a large saucepan.
-Boil until thermometer reaches 210 degrees, then add the butter and vanilla.
+- Boil until thermometer reaches 210 degrees, then add the butter and vanilla.
 Boil until temperature reaches softball stage (about 235 degrees), then stir in pecans.

-When temperature reaches 237-238, remove from heat and whip by hand until it begins feeling thick and heavy.
+- When temperature reaches 237-238, remove from heat and whip by hand until it begins feeling thick and heavy.